daveking63/Porting_Existing_Titles_from_Processing_to_P5JS/README.md

 <li><i>p5progs subdirectory</i> -- This subdirectory contains all of the sketches for a particular book title.
 The basic structure of the sketch name is 'sketch-<abbrev book title>-<chapter and section>_<short_description>.js'.
 The chapter and section designations depend on the specific book.
 For example, 'sketch-ddgd-ch4_e_AnimatingText.js' refers to the 4th chapter - section 'e' of Data Driven Graph Design.
 The sketch deals with animated text.</li>
 <li><i>p5libs subdirectory</i> -- These are the p5.js libraries used (collectively) by the sketches.</li>
 <li><i>data subdirectory</i> -- These are the data files or assets used collectively by the sketches.</li>
-<li><i>images subdirectory</i> -- These are screen shots produced individually from the sketches.
-If you want a different screen shot, then the output of a sketch can be saved by simply typing 's' or 'S'.</li>
+<li><i>tn_images subdirectory</i> -- These are thumbnails produced from the screen shots that are produced individually from the sketches.
+If you want a different screen shot, then the output of a sketch can be saved by simply typing 's' or 'S' after the sketch has been loaded.</li>
 </ul>

 I should note there is a bit of hard coding in the index file.
 If you look at the file, you'll see 'a href' links of the following sort: